KDE/digikam-doc/setup_application/video_settings.rst

     Changing values from this view can break video player functionalities.

-The **Force fps** value will force to render an amout of frames per seconds on screen.
+The **Force fps** value will force to render an amount of frames per seconds on screen.
 A null value disable this setting.

-The **Buffer frames** value will set the number of frames to bufferize in memory before rendering.
-Using -1 will lets the program to automatize frames bufferization.
+The **Buffer frames** value will set the number of frames to cache in memory before rendering.
+Using -1 will lets the program to automatize frames storage in memory.

 The **Timeout** value will specify the delay in seconds to considerate a broken stream.
 The **Abort** option will stop to play the stream in video player in this case.